SiegBoss/Portafolio_SiegBoss/README.md

 - `index.html` : Main page with the HTML structure.
 - `index.css` : CSS styles for layout and design.
-- `index.js` : Interactivity logic for the page.
 - `pages/` : Folder containing additional pages.
 - `documents/` : Contains my CV.
 - `images/` : Images related to projects and design.